Mathilde-Reynes/ReynesAussel2024/README.md

 ### Simulation:
 Thalamo_cortical.py: Simulates the full model, allowing selection of neuron numbers and simulation duration.
 Data can be saved from this file.

 ## 4. Additional Files
 Code for plotting each figure is available in the ‘Figures’ folder on the GitHub repository.
+[Dataset 1](https://doi.org/10.5281/zenodo.13308394) generated from the present model and [Dataset 2](https://doi.org/10.5281/zenodo.13308394) generated from the original model are both accessible via Zenodo.

 References
 [1] Reynes, M., & Aussel, A., to be published